Develop effective methodology for clearing roamers

 - Stun grenades

-Stun grenades can blind pushed defender, giving advantage to attackers in a gunfight.
-Most significant counter to Stuns are ADS, which are unlikely to be at roamers location.
+Stun grenades can blind pushed defenders, giving an advantage to attackers in a gunfight.
+The most significant counter to Stuns is ADS, which is unlikely to be at the roamers location (usually placed on the objective).

 - Frag grenades